TOILmodular/EurorackVCPanner/README.md

 # EurorackVCPanner
 ## General
 A voltage-controlled 2-channel panning Eurorack module, based on the design from YUSYNTH.
-Two modulation parameters, shape and range, with a CV input for the range.

-You can check this [Youtube video](https://youtu.be/8ZWv8SXo3Ds) to see the module in action.
+You can check this [Youtube video](https://youtu.be/wUGyGTA9OOM) to see the module in action.

 ## Module Built and PCBs
 If you want to build the module yourself, I uploaded the schematic, the BOM and the Gerber files for the PCB.

-I used several SMD components for op ams and bypass caps.
+The PCB designs are purely through-hole.

 There are two different versions for the control board, an "original" and a "Thonk" version.
 Reason is that for my own module, I am using specific potentiometers - 16K4 series from Supertech Electronics - and 3.5mm jack sockets - MJ-355 from Marushin - available at my local electronics shop.

 However, since most DIY projects for Eurorack modules out there are using potentiometers from ALPHA and so-called THONKICONN jacks, as they are provided by Thonk in the UK, I also created a version with footprints for those components.
 Choose the one you need.

+Please note, that there is also a difference in the front panel components between the different versions.
+The "original" version has an additional stereo jack output for connecting to a 3.5mm head phone, while the "Thonk" version only has the separate mono output jacks for the two channels.

+The reason is simply that I did not find any stereo type of the THONKICONN jacks.

 I created the Gerber files with the online tool EasyEDA and ordered it at JLCPCB.
 I cannot guarantee, if this set of zipped Gerber files works also for other providers, like e.g. PCBWay.
 I have not tried that.
 But I saw online, that others did it.